-- (a) The Commissioner shall have the authority to require a home team to provide security at its arena during games, including the presence of police or uniformed security, at the expense of the home team. - (b) If alcohol is served at an arena during a League game a uniformed police officer must be present starting at 12 noon.
+- (a) The Commissioner shall have the authority to require a home team to provide security at its arena during games, including the presence of police or uniformed security, at the expense of the home team. - (b) If alcohol is served at the arena during League games a uniformed police officer or uniformed security officer must be present.